 In contrast to CivilStorm or SewerGEMS where there may or may not be a pond, PondPack assumes that you will be designing a pond, with the criteria being that you wish the peak outflow from the pond to match that of the conditions before development.
 This is a typical requirement which is meant to reduce the impact of development on downstream hydrology.

-So, PondPack requires the same Rational Method input (Tc, Area and C) plus the predevelopment peak flow.
+So, PondPack requires the same Rational Method input (Tc, Area and C) plus the predevelopment peak flow, based on data entered in the catchment properties (Pre-Develoment C/Aarea and Pre-Development Tc).
 It then constructs a series of Modified Rational hydrographs per the same process discussed above, overlaying an approximated pond outflow hydrograph.
 Two options are available for approximating this pond outflow hydrograph: Method I and Method T. These methods are shown in the below illustration.
 Method I assumes a linear outflow hydrograph, going from zero flow at time zero to the predevelopment peak where it meets the falling limb of the hydrograph.
 Method T's approximated outflow hydrograph follows a shape similar to the trapezoidal runoff hydrograph.
 For each storm duration tested PondPack finds the estimated storage volume, which is the shaded area above the estimated outflow hydrograph.
 This volume represents how large the pond will need to be in order to store the runoff hydrograph while still keeping the peak outflow below the predevelopment target (with the assumption that the pond you design will have an outflow hydrograph shaped like either the "I" or "T" method).
 The "critical" storm duration is the one that results in the highest storage volume (shaded area).
 This duration will be longer than the Tc, but typically less than an hour.

 PondPack stores information on this iterative process, which can be found in Report Builder, in the report entitled "Modified Rational Storm Calculations":